 Day 1 – Amalfi Town

 Of our 2 days on the Amalfi Coast, one we spent in Amalfi Town.
-The place has tones of heritage.
+The best time to visit Amalfi is spring or fall.
+The weather is great and there are no crowds.
 Begin your walk by the sea, in the Piazza Flavio Gioia.
 Walk along the Via Lorenzo D’Amalfi, the town’s main drag.
 You will soon reach Piazza Duomo, the epicenter of Amalfi.
 The incredible Cathedral of Saint Andrew Apostle is there.
 The temple is from the 9th Century and supposedly homes the remains of Saint Andrew brought from Constantinople in 1206.
 The interior is as impressive as the façade, and the views from the stairs unforgettable.
 Don’t forget to check the cloister and archdiocese behind.
 Another not to be missed place is the Belvedere Cemetery, up on the hill.
 Incredible views will reward your effort.
 Once done with these jewels, all you have to do is wonder about Amalfi’s narrow streets.
 Each and every single one is beautiful.

 Day 2 – Positano Town